japinol7/the-codemaster/README.md

 	            > Lilac bats: They deal medium damage
 	            > Red bats: They deal a good deal of damage.
     	        > Black bats: They deal great damage.
 	    > Demons.
-Beware, they have weapons.
+Beware, they have weapons and some resistance to magic.
 	    > Ghosts:
 	        > Cannot be killed/hit with normal weapons.
               Only Dark magic spells can damage them, i.e, Vortex of Doom and Doom Bolts.
 	    > Mages.
-Beware, they have magic weapons.
+Beware, they have magic weapons and some resistance to magic.
 	    > Pokoyos.
 	    > Robots.
 Beware, they have weapons.
 	    > Skulls.